 The Huikahi Volleyball Club is a young club, founded in August of 2015, but Huikahi is not a club of beginners.
 Huikahi was founded by a group of parents, many of whose daughters had played together for four seasons, beginning when they were 11U.
 This group of parents, and their daughters, had worked together, played together, and traveled together over the course of those seasons and grown to be ohana.
 They opted to form Huikahi so they could stay together and continue to do that, in the face of looming major change at their former club, Lokahi.
 Opting to leave Lokahi was a difficult choice for all but the desire to continue as ohana like in the past seasons was decisive.
 We thanked Lokahi and wished it well in coming seasons as we embarked on our own brave new journey together.
-As in every ohana, interests and priorities change, so some of the original group have left us after our first season, but a very strong core remains and they have been joined by new families who share the same love of and commitment to volleyball.
+As in every ohana, interests and priorities change, so some of the original group have since left us, but a very strong core remains and they have been joined by new families who share the same love of and commitment to volleyball.
 We look forward to continued and even greater success in the coming seasons.

 The closeness of our girls and their parents was reflected in their selection of Huikahi as our club's name.
 Huikahi means One Team.
 Our girls compete together as One Team.
 All are equal and each is valued as a member of the Team.
 Together they form a Team which is stronger and better than the sum of its individual players.
 This Team culture easily fits with that of our non-profit partner, the Iolani Raiders Boosters Club (IRBC), and our girls and parents have already been supporting the IRBC's events the past couple of years.